rhel-labs/instruqt/command-line-assistant-problem-solving/01-timezone/assignment.md

 slug: timezone
 id: pgm4qpkpiqqy
 type: challenge
-title: Get acquainted with Command Line Assistant
+title: Get acquainted with command line assistant
-teaser: Let's ask Command Line Assistant for help.
+teaser: Let's ask command line assistant for help.
 notes:
 - type: text
   contents: |
-    Command Line Assistant is intended to make information quick and easy to access.
+    Command line assistant is intended to make information quick and easy to access.
 It incorporates knowledge from resources such as the Red Hat Enterprise Linux documentation and makes it easier to find through natural language queries in the command line.
 tabs:
 - id: s6abcoi7xolp
   title: rhel